aerdman1/henryhowler/docs/Stories and Memories/2010s-1/chips-service-program-by-dan.md

 Dad we miss you… Who’ll give me away?
 Who’ll cosign the mortgage?
 Who turned the sky gray?

-Chip I miss you… As a mother will A hole in my heart That will never fill.
+Chip I miss you… As a mother will.
+A hole in my heart That will never fill.

 My love I will miss you… But we won’t be apart.
 You’ll always be with me, You are my heart.

-[July 28, 2011](/families/gene/chips-service-program-dan/) [Linda](/author/admin/) \[<Anchor label="Chip's Funeral ServiceCard PDF" target="_blank" href="https://henry-howler.s3.us-east-2.amazonaws.com/uploads%2F2017%2F01%2FServiceCard.pdf">Chip's Funeral ServiceCard PDF</Anchor>]
+[July 28, 2011](/families/gene/chips-service-program-dan/) [Linda](/author/admin/) [<Anchor label="Chip's Funeral ServiceCard PDF" target="_blank" href="https://henry-howler.s3.us-east-2.amazonaws.com/uploads%2F2017%2F01%2FServiceCard.pdf">Chip's Funeral ServiceCard PDF</Anchor>]